kakil/instagram-carousel-api/docs/guides/n8n-workflow-implementation.md

 - `Carousel ID`: ID of the carousel that was published
 - `Status`: Status of the publishing action (success/error)
 - `Notes/Error`: Additional information or error messages

-This structure provides a complete content calendar system for your Instagram carousels that integrates perfectly with the n8n workflow and Instagram Carousel API.

 ## 8. Error Handling